-I can also see whether there is a pattern of certain partners not regularly attending meetings or not contributing.
+I can also see whether certain partners aren't attending meetings or contributing.

-I can see whether the projects that are getting implemented are in concert with the practice group's written strategic plan or simply 'make busy' activity that isn't really advancing the group's ambitions.
+I can see whether the projects that are getting implemented are in concert with the practice group's written strategic plan or simply 'make busy' work that isn't really advancing the group's ambitions.

-And finally, I can distribute each practice and industry group's one-page action planning summary to any and all other groups where there is any areas of potential overlap or potential synergy (where having two groups collaborate could achieve far greater benefit) - and also post all of the reports online so that any practice group leader (or any partner) may review what other groups are working on.
+And finally, I can distribute each practice group's one-page action planning summary to any other group's where there is any areas of potential overlap - and also post all of the reports online so that any practice group leader (or any partner) may review what other groups are working on.

 Sounds simple?
-It actually is!

-It requires that firm leadership set out some expectations of what practice and industry groups need to be doing and then hold the team leaders accountable.
-One of those expectations involves every group having action planning meetings that focus in on specific tasks and projects that advance the group's strategy - rather than convenient excuses to simply have a Zoom chat about what's been going on.
+And it actually is.
+It requires that firm leadership set out some expectations of what practice groups need to be doing and then hold the practice leaders accountable.
+One of those expectations involves every practice group having action planning meetings that focus in on specific tasks and projects that advance the group's strategy - rather than convenient excuses to have lunch and chat about what's been going on.

-So my dear Firm Leader, are you getting minutes from any of your various group's meetings and do you know what each group is actually working on and accomplishing?
+So, are you getting the minutes from your practice group's meetings and do you know what each practice group is actually doing?